 |You will be entitled to paid time off due to illness in accordance with the Company’s health leave policy as may be amended from time to time at the sole discretion of the Company without advance notice.
 Unused sick time will not be paid out for any reason.

 |If you’re sick, please do not come to work!
 It’s your responsibility to take as many days as you need to recover and feel better.

 Health Days are paid time off.
 All we ask is that you call your manager and let them know what’s happening.
 If they’re not there, leave them a voice mail, and then call a trusted co-worker and let them know the situation.

 (If you don’t offer unlimited sick time, or have a short-term disability policy...)

 One thing to keep in mind: if you’re sick more than X consecutive days, or are involved in an accident prohibiting you from coming to work, contact HR.

 You may be asked for a doctor’s note confirming you’re unable to work.
-We trust you, but it may be required in order for you to qualify for coverage under our short- and/or long-term disability plan (short-term disability kicks in after X consecutive days of illness).
+We trust you, but it may be required in order for you to qualify for coverage under our short- and/or long-term disability plan.

 Subscribe to the People Managing People newsletter for more from HR professionals and people and culture experts.